 - Students will explain how malaria is spread and use their knowledge of the life cycle of mosquitoes to propose prevention strategies.

 - Students will discuss an example of Peace Corps Volunteers working on the Stomp Out Malaria project to prevent the spread of the disease.

 - Provide students with copies of the Malaria Worksheet.

-As a class, watch Fighting Malaria One Net at a Time to introduce a malaria prevention project by Peace Corps Volunteers and local health workers in Senegal.
+- As a class, watch Stomping Out Malaria to introduce a malaria prevention project by Peace Corps Volunteers and local health workers across Africa.

 - Once students have completed their worksheets, encourage them to share their findings with another small group.

 - As reflection activity, provide each student a copy of the Self-Evaluation Form to complete questions 1-5.